 The Kidston Pumped Storage Hydro Project (250MW) is located in Northern Queensland on the site of the historical Kidston Gold Mine.
 The site is located 270km north west of Townsville near the township of Georgetown.

-Given the significant potential water head differential that the pits offer, and the vast quantity of water the pits can hold, the project has been designed to support 1,500MWh of continuous power generation in a single generation cycle (250MW of peaking power generation over a 6 hour period).
+Given the significant potential water head differential that the pits offer, and the vast quantity of water the pits can hold, the project has now been optimised to support 2,000MWh of continuous power generation in a single generation cycle (250MW of peaking power generation over a 8 hour period).
 Power generated will be sold directly into the NEM.

 A concrete lined pressure tunnel will connect the upper reservoir to the underground generation powerhouse.
 A concrete lined tailrace tunnel will, in turn, connect the powerhouse to the lower reservoir.
 A shaft from the surface will connect the underground infrastructure to a surface power control room, which will be connected to a transformer station located on an existing pit bench.

 During peak power demand periods water will be released from the upper to the lower reservoir, passing through reversible pump/generators acting in generation mode.
 During off peak periods, water will be pumped back from the lower to the upper reservoir with the pump/generators acting in pumping mode.